dtcenter/ufs-case-studies/docs/source/Spatial_2m_T.rst

 Plotting Spatial Map of 2-m Temperature
 ==========================================

-This example plots the spatial distribution of 2-m temperature from UFS WM outputs.
+This example plots the spatial distribution of 2-m temperature from UFS MRW outputs.

 .. code-block:: default